The Shadow that turned

 As we discuss in our articles on the Mystery Language and Symbolism, there is no ancient myth, fable, or folk-tale which does not contain some historical fact, moral principle or occult truth concealed under the cloak of allegory and symbolism.
 This is true of many (but not all) fairy-tales, which this new and unusual story Erika Hahn has kindly written for us illustrates perfectly.

-The Shadow that turned is an allegorical tale of the thorny path to enlightenment and liberation which contains many layers of meaning and several important lessons for those of us on the path to the Light.
+The Shadow that turned is an allegorical tale of the thorny path to enlightenment which contains many layers of meaning and several important lessons for those of us on the path to the Light.
 Regular readers will know that the author has written several other fairy-tales for us—see note at the end of her story.
 In our customary afterword we take a brief look at the antiquity, origins and purpose of fairy-tales.

 NE DAY THE SUN was travelling all over the earth looking to see which of his children was ready to return home, when he peeped into a dark cellar and saw a beautiful maiden sitting all by herself with only a candle for company.
 The flame cast her flickering shadow upon the wall which stretched itself until its head almost touched the ceiling.
 'I believe my shadow and I are the only living things in this place,' she said sadly to herself, 'unless it is the candle; for without it I should be even lonelier.'